 Some kinds of tubes do require minor surgery (which could hurt), though once the tube is in place, it’s fine.
 Pain is an indicator of a possible complication like irritation around the stoma or infection.

 They save lives.
-Try to remember that the next time you stare at one.
-The person with the tube may have an illness that makes eating through the mouth difficult if not impossible.
+Try to remember that the next time you see one.
+The person with the tube may have an illness that makes eating through the mouth difficult, if not impossible.
 He or she didn’t make the choice to get the tube.
 It was necessary.
 What you might see as disgusting, loving parents see as a miracle.
 That tube is keeping the child they love healthy, so they are happy to have it there — even if it makes you uncomfortable.

 Having a feeding tube doesn’t mean you are fragile.
-If anything, it shows personal resilience, so don’t be afraid to include a child in a play date or try to limit his or her activity in any way.
+If anything, it shows personal resilience, so don’t be afraid to include a child in a play date or try to limit his or her activity in any way!
 These kids love to do the same things that other kids do.
-They like the swings, they want to climb and they even play school sports.
+They like the swings, they want to climb, and they may even play school sports.
 The tube gives them the nutrition they need, so they can remain active.

 There is no rule that says you can only administer formula via a feeding tube.
 It is possible to give infants breast milk through the tube, as well.
 As the child gets older, the family might provide blended meals, too.